-Read more about Lisa in this Mason News article.
+Read more about Shams in this Mason News article.

 Do you know a superstar?
-Make sure that they get the recognition that they deserve and nominate them for Mason’s Employee of the Month.
+Make sure he or she receives the deserved recognition and submit a nomination for Mason’s Employee of the Month.
 Additional information can be found on the HR awards page.